Australian Garbage Trucks 🚛 – Improve The Reliability of Waste Management Collections

 In this part of the blog, we will take a look at some of the latest technology impacting rubbish truck systems globally.

-Australian and worldwide garbage trucks: will electric vehicles succeed where natural gas and hybrid has not been successful?
+Australian and worldwide garbage trucks: will electric vehicles succeed where natural gas and hybrid have not been successful?

 Another Tesla founder, Ian Wright, is also looking at electronic rubbish truck technology.